If you need to hire and Spanish translation with a quality guarantee,

 - It evolved from Vulgar Latin brought to the Iberian Peninsula by the Romans during the Second Punic War that took place during the last decade of the 3rd century BC.

-- It further developed on the basis of several local dialects of Latin, especially following the collapse of the Western Roman Empire in the 5th century AD.
+- It further developed based on several local dialects of Latin, especially following the collapse of the Western Roman Empire in the 5th century AD.

 ➤ However, the first systematic written use of the language seems to have happened later in the 13th century in the capital of the Kingdom of Castile, Toledo, gradually spreading to other parts of Spain.